tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * inheritance uses the `extends` keyword
 * if no inheritance is specified, then `extends RefCounted` is the default
 * use the `is` keyword to determine if an instance inherits from a given class
-* to call a function in a super clas s, use the `super` keyword
+* functions in a super class, use the `super` keyword
+* if there is no name-shadowing, then the name of the parent-class member can be used without prefix
+* most functions are virtual except some

 ### Exports